skladany/nextgroup.run/readme.md

 # TODO

+- [ ] Extend endpoint to "repeat" runs if necessary to get to 10 runs

+## 2022-06-28

+- [x] Adding derived `nex_run` to endpoint
-- [ ] Finishing creating main endpoint that shows the next 10 runs from now
+- [x] Finishing creating main endpoint that shows the next runs from now

+## 2022-06-23

+- [x] Finally solved the typing of the forEach() loop!
+Pro-tip: Actually read the error messages and try to _understand_ them...

 ## 2022-06-22